 Your household maintenance costs must be more than half of the total cost.

 A qualifying dependent must live with you for at least half of the year, unless the dependent is a qualifying parental dependent.

 Are there community property laws that apply to the same-sex couple?

 If you are legally married, regardless of whether you are a different-sex couple or a same-sex one, the community property laws apply.
 For federal tax purposes, the IRS does not recognize registered domestic partnerships.

 What do I need to report about my marriage?

 Your taxes will be affected by whether you are married, such as how your income, deductions and credits work.
 Although you don’t have to file jointly with your taxes, you will need to indicate that you are married.

 What is considered community property income?

 If you live in a community property state listed above, and are legally married, any income earned by one of the spouses is considered to be earned 50% each.
-However, under community property rules, if any spouse has property acquired before marriage, and any income earned from that asset, is generally excluded from the calculation.
+However, under community property rules, if any spouse has assets acquired before marriage, and any income earned from that asset, is generally excluded from the calculation.